-You can create a plan guide in SQL Server 2016 by using SQL Server Management Studio or Transact-SQL.
 Plan guides influence query optimization by attaching query hints or a fixed query plan to them.
-In the plan guide, you specify the Transact-SQL statement that you want optimized and either an OPTION clause that contains the query hints you want to use or a specific query plan you want to use to optimize the query.
+In the plan guide, you specify the statement that you want optimized, and either an OPTION clause that contains query hints you want to use. or a specific query plan you want to use to optimize the query.
 When the query executes, the query optimizer matches the Transact-SQL statement to the plan guide and either attaches the OPTION clause to the query at run time or uses the specified query plan.

 The arguments to sp_create_plan_guide must be provided in the order that is shown.
 When you supply values for the parameters of sp_create_plan_guide, all parameter names must be specified explicitly, or none at all.
 For example, if @name = is specified, then @stmt = , @type =, and so on, must also be specified.
 Likewise, if @name = is omitted and only the parameter value is provided, the remaining parameter names must also be omitted, and only their values provided.
 Argument names are for descriptive purposes only, to help understand the syntax.
 SQL Server does not verify that the specified parameter name matches the name for the parameter in the position where the name is used.

 You can create more than one OBJECT or SQL plan guide for the same query and batch or module.
 However, only one plan guide can be enabled at any given time.